ggreer/the_silver_searcher/README.md

 ## Current development status ##

 It's pretty stable now.
 Most changes are new features or minor bug fixes, such as support for named pipes.
-It's much faster than ack in my benchmarks.
+It's much faster than Ack in my benchmarks.

     ack -i SOLR ~/cloudkick/reach  2.89s user 0.77s system 97% cpu 3.765 total

     ag -i SOLR ~/cloudkick/reach  0.25s user 0.13s system 94% cpu 0.404 total

-You can use ag with [my fork](https://github.com/ggreer/AckMate) of the popular ackmate plugin, which lets you use both ack and ag for searching in Textmate.
+You can use Ag with [my fork](https://github.com/ggreer/AckMate) of the popular ackmate plugin, which lets you use both Ack and Ag for searching in Textmate.
 You can also move or delete `"~/Library/Application Support/TextMate/PlugIns/AckMate.tmplugin/Contents/Resources/ackmate_ack"` and run `ln -s /usr/local/bin/ag "~/Library/Application Support/TextMate/PlugIns/AckMate.tmplugin/Contents/Resources/ackmate_ack"`

 ## TODO ##
 A special thanks goes out to [Alex Davies](http://alexdavies.net/).
 He has given me some excellent recommendations to improve Ag.
 Many of these things are still on my list: